Legislation Act 2019

 relevant policy agency means,—

-1. in relation to any Government Bill, Government amendment, or secondary legislation made by the Governor-General or a Minister, the central government entity that is primarily involved in developing the legislation (excluding the PCO, unless the PCO is also the administering agency); and
+1. in relation to any Government Bill, Government amendment, or secondary legislation made by the Governor-General or a Minister, whichever of the following that is primarily involved in developing the legislation (excluding the PCO, unless the PCO is also the administering agency):

 responsible Minister means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is responsible for the administration of this Part.